-Those of us living in Hong Kong are fortunate to have access to affordable universal healthcare via the city’s network of government hospitals and public health clinics.
-However, most of us will opt to supplement this with the reassurance and convenience of additional private health insurance.
+What’s the best option for looking after your personal and family health in Hong Kong?
+After choosing a home and a school, you’ll want to find a trusted family doctor – preferably before you urgently need them!
+Thankfully, Hong Kong provides access to affordable universal healthcare via the city’s network of government hospitals and public health clinics.
+However, many will opt to supplement this with additional private health insurance.
 Here’s some basic information about both options to help you make the best choice for your family when it comes to healthcare in Hong Kong.

-In an emergency, you’ll be transferred by ambulance to the nearest public hospital for treatment.
-With 17 of the 42 public hospitals across Hong Kong providing Accident and Emergency services, and air ambulance services available to assist with evacuation from Hong Kong’s less accessible regions, you’re never too far away from help.
-Hong Kong’s A&E care operates on a triage basis, and is charged at a flat rate of $180 per visit.
-Once assessed by a doctor, if you’re subsequently admitted to hospital, you’ll be charged a $75 admission fee, then $120 per day, payable by cash or Octopus card.
+- In an emergency, you’ll be transferred by ambulance to the nearest public hospital.
+With around 17 of more than 40 public hospitals across Hong Kong providing A&E services, you’re never too far away from help.
+Care operates on a triage basis, and is charged at a flat rate of HK$180 per visit.
+Once assessed, if you’re admitted to hospital, you’ll be charged a $75 admission fee, then $120 per day, payable by cash or Octopus card.

-All of Hong Kong’s 11 private hospitals are internationally accredited and have excellent facilities.
-Many provide 24-hour outpatient services for urgent cases and can arrange transfer to a public hospital for accident and emergency services if necessary.
-Many of Hong Kong’s private hospitals are renowned for their specialist areas of expertise, including obstetrics and gynaecology, orthopaedics and ophthalmology, to name a few.
-As with private doctors, you should always confirm the hospital’s billing process with your insurer, and check that any extras, such as medicines, private accommodation or out-of-hours surgery are covered.
+- All of HK’s dozen or so private hospitals are internationally accredited with excellent facilities.
+Many provide 24-hour outpatient services for urgent cases and can arrange transfer to a public hospital for A&E services if necessary.
+Always confirm the hospital’s billing process with your insurer, and check that any extras – medicines, private accommodation, out-of-hours surgery – are covered.

 Check here for lots more useful information, including links to all the private and public hospitals in Hong Kong.

 Want more advice on living in Hong Kong?